isislab-unisa/sof/examples/netlogo-fire/README.md

 ```

 ###4.
-How to start the optimization process through SCUD GUI
+How to start the optimization process through SOF GUI
 ###5.
 How to download the results of the optimization process